 If you freelance, you get to set your own prices and keep all the income you produce.
 On the flip side, you’ll be responsible for prospecting for work, billing (and collecting) your fees, and handling all other aspects of your enterprise.
 If you work for a service, you won’t have to worry about sales, but your hourly income will likely be significantly less.
 (After all, the service is going to want to take a sizeable cut.)
 So determine your priorities and proceed accordingly.

 This resume should include references to your educational background and where you got your medical transcription training.
 Any other relevant information, such as membership in any professional organizations or societies, should also be noted.
 You can use this resume to solicit individual clients or apply to a transcription service.

-Although sending out “batch” emails to dozens of prospects at once is an attractive time saver, it can also get your email marked as “spam,” which is never a good thing.
+Although sending out “batch” emails to dozens of prospects at once is an attractive time-saver, it can also get your email marked as “spam,” which is never a good thing.
 Either send your inquiries out one at a time (time-consuming) or invest in a commercial email service like Sendinblue or Constant Contact.
-Having such a service can be very useful when it comes to sending out newsletters and other marketing pieces that can help grow your business in the future.
+Sendinblue has a free option where you can send up to 300 emails per day, which should more than meets your needs in the beginning.
+Having such a service can be very useful when it comes to sending out newsletters and other marketing pieces that can help grow your business in the future too.

 Try to maintain your pickup and delivery schedules.
 If you have problems with the work or are in danger of falling behind, let your affected clients know as quickly as possible.
 You want to establish a reputation as being honest, trustworthy and accountable.